mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

     :align: center
     :alt: Upper Steer By Wire Assembly Step 12a

-Step 12b: Locate four identical "rounded spacer" parts, 3d printed, STL coming soon, and two U-bolts, 2 rectangular plates (TODO get link, correct the name), and four nuts.
+Step 12b: Locate four identical "rounded spacer" parts, `3d printed <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/rounded%20spacer.STL>`_, and two U-bolts, 2 rectangular plates (TODO get link, correct the name), and four nuts.
 First, coat the U-bolt's rounded edge with a few layers of Gaffer's tape (or a similar material).
 Then near the bottom of the beam, attach the components to either side as shown below, tightening them with the four nuts.
 Note that the spacers need not all be perfectly tight.

 .. image:: ../imgs/Mechanical/USBW_IRL_12b_1.jpeg
     :width: 100%